NerTzhuLz/PhoenixBot/README.md

     * multiple at once?
     * "All" option?
     * Only leaves squads that are still open

 * MySquads - Lists the squads you are waiting on
-    * Also show full squads?
-    * Show squads you're hosting separately
-    * Maybe display "full squads" and "closed squads" in a different section
+    * Sections for "Subbed squads", "Hosted squads" and "Full squads"
 * Squad - lists people in a given squad
     * Host only?
     * NOT ping - just display names
     * Works with full squads
-    * Not sure about closed squads
+    * Not closed squads (check player count)
 * Close (host) - lets the host stop more people from joining a squad
     * "All" option
     * Replace squad player count with "X"
+    * Cannot close full lobbies
+    * Notify subscribers that the squad has closed?
 * Add (host) - Adds one to the players in the squad (if a random joins after a squad is hosted)
-    * Add an "Are you sure?" message if this will get the player count to 4
+    * Add an "Are you sure?" message if this will get the player count to 4?
     * Can trigger full squad
 * Remove (host) - Removes one nameless player from the squad
     * Cannot go below the number of people who have used "join" + the host - just to complement "Add"